The Voice Behind the Words: Quantifying Intersectional Bias in SpeechLLMs: Experiments

 To detect potential differences in SpeechLLM responses across speaker demographics, we examine three LLM-as-judge approaches using \texttt{\href{https://blog.google/products-and-platforms/products/gemini/gemini-3/}{gemini-3-flash-preview}}.
 The responses, judge scores, prompts used for the judge LLMs can be found on our \href{https://anonymous.4open.science/w/interspeech-voice-behind-words-website-714A/}{\blue{project website}}.

 \textbf{Pointwise Rating of Helpfulness, Competence, Formality, and Condescension} The judge LLM independently rates each of the $2880$ responses on four dimensions over a scale of 1--5: \textit{helpfulness} (thoroughness and actionability of advice), \textit{assumed competence} (whether the response treats the user as capable), \textit{formality} (register/tone), and \textit{condescension} (respectfulness; higher is better).
 The judge receives only the user question and the SpeechLLM response (with no knowledge of the speech accent, gender, or hesitation metadata) and is prompted with \textit{concept-guided chain-of-thought}~\cite{wu2024concept} to produce structured JSON with step-by-step reasoning before scoring.
 Temperature is set to~0 for reproducibility.
-The full prompts and reasoning traces can also be found on the \href{https://anonymous.4open.science/w/interspeech-voice-behind-words-website-714A/}{\blue{project website}}.

 \textbf{Pairwise Comparison of Helpfulness, Competence, Formality, and Condescension} From a stratified subset of scenarios (highest, medium, and lowest pointwise bias from the previous experiment), we construct all $\binom{6}{2}=15$ accent pairs within matched conditions (same model, gender, question).
-Each pair is evaluated twice with swapped presentation order because of known instabilities~\cite{wang2024eliminating, shi2025judging} and inconsistent verdicts are recorded as ties.
+Each pair is evaluated twice with swapped presentation order because of known instabilities~\cite{wang2025eliminating, shi2025judging} and inconsistent verdicts are recorded as ties.
 This yields $1350$ unique comparisons ($2700$ judge calls) across three dimensions: \textit{more helpful}, \textit{more respectful}, and \textit{higher assumed competence}.